-8. Sunglasses, gloves, or hats, including hoods, are not to be worn in the building, except on designated hat or spirit days.

-9. Clothing with extreme rips, tears, holes, etc. is not permitted; no holes above the knee.

-10. Sagging pants (which must be constantly pulled up or would show undergarments) are not permitted.

-11. Picks, stocking caps, do rags, and shower caps are not to be worn.
-12. Blankets are not to be worn.

-13. Shoes with wheels must have the wheels removed to be worn at school.

-14. Slide sandals are not to be worn at Central Intermediate due to potential injuries at recess.

-15. Students cannot carry stuffed animals or toys.

-16. No headbands that include ears, spinners, or items that protrude from a student's head.
+- 8. Sunglasses, gloves, or hats, including hoods, are not to be worn in the building, except on designated hat or spirit days. - 9.
+Clothing with extreme rips, tears, holes, etc. is not permitted; no holes above the thigh.
+If holes are above the thigh, spandex shorts or leggings may be worn underneath. - 10.
+Sagging pants (which must be constantly pulled up or would show undergarments) are not permitted. - 11.
+Picks, stocking caps, do rags, and shower caps are not to be worn. - 12.
+Blankets are not to be worn. - 13.
+Shoes with wheels must have the wheels removed to be worn at school. - 14.
+Slide sandals are not to be worn at Summit Station Intermediate due to potential injuries at recess. - 15.
+Students cannot carry stuffed animals or toys. - 16.
+No headbands that include ears, spinners, or items that protrude from a student's head.

 - 17. No student may wear a tail attached to their person or clothing. - 18.
-Crocs are not allowed in gym class.
+Crocs are not allowed in gym class. - 19.
+Crocs may be worn in sport mode only. - 20.
+Students are prohibited from spraying perfume or aerosol sprays in the building due to possible allergic reactions from others. - 21.
+Students must carry clear or mesh bookbags. - 22.
+Students are able to carry a non-squirting water bottle with clear liquid (water) only.

-Consequences for infractions will be a parent/guardian called to rectify the situation.
+Consequences for infractions will be a parent/guardian called to rectify the situation as well as kickboard point deduction.